architecture-research-group/gem5-dpdk-setup/README.md

 In this tutorial, we provide detailed steps on how to use a popular kernel-bypass framework Data Plane Development Kit [DPDK](https://www.dpdk.org/) in a state-of-the-art computer architecture simulator [gem5](https://www.gem5.org/).

-## Getting Started

-If you are new to gem5 or DPDK, you can visit the gem5 bootcamp [website](https://gem5bootcamp.github.io/gem5-bootcamp-env/modules/introduction/index/) or DPDK [documentation](http://doc.dpdk.org/guides/linux_gsg/) to learn more.

 ## System Requirements
 - gem5 is supported on Intel, ARM, AMD, Apple M1 architectures
 - Test Node (DUT) running DPDK (Paper results based on ARM Neoverse N1 CPU)